BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ##### Austria (2004/01 - 2010/12)
 ** WERistIN **

 WERistIN was the name of my company as well as the main product.
-The goal of WERistIN was to create a localised company and club register.
-The business modul was build on a simple subscription modul.
+The goal of WERistIN was to create a localized company and club register.
+The business module was build on a simple subscription module.
 We were also cooperating with tourist-terminal makers and city councils(this was before smartphones).
 After internet technologies started the get mature, we changed from a list base approach (Version 1) to a map based approach ([Verstin 2](http://weristin.com)).

 My job was to evaluate the market.
 Work with customers.
 Work with city councils.
 Find sponsors and do sponsoring.
 And create and lead the application development.

 **Project Link** [WERistin(V1)](projects#anchor11), [WERistiN(V2)](projects#anchor9)<br />